StefanRvO/libmsr145/README.md

 ###Not Working:

-* Reading MSR type and firmware version
+* Reading MSR type.
 * Anything to do with features not avaliable on the device i have access to, i.e. accelerometer, SD-Card, fluid-pressure, lightsensor, analog inputs.

 ###Known bugs:
 * Sometimes the communication with the MSR device will stall, and refuse to transfer more than a couple of commands at a time.
+* Setting of calibration data not working correctly, will cause the fields to be overwritten with FFFF.
 ##TODO
 * Fix bugs
 * Improve interface and make it consistent